 Haroon Farooq v.
 Government of Punjab & others, W.P.
 No.227807/2018 (Pakistan)

-The decision originated from a social action petitions, asserting that the government has taken insufficient steps to counter the climate crises.
+The decision originated from a social action petition, asserting that the government has taken insufficient steps to counter the climate crisis.
 The petitions sought to compel the State to invest in climate mitigation strategies.
-A primary concern was the preservation of water resources and ground water levels.
+A primary concern was the preservation of water resources and groundwater levels.

 The decision extensively cited the Asian Development Bank's Climate Change, Coming Soon to a Court Near You Report (the "ADB Report") series, to establish that climate litigation is on the rise in Asia and the role of the courts in rights-based environmental litigation as guardians of climate justice.